 Executors have to deal with attorneys, finance professionals, realtors and accountants.
 Choose someone who is not intimidated by these professionals and can communicate with them clearly and concisely.

 I once had to work with an executor who didn’t understand the probate process, was too disorganized to marshall the estate’s assets, and had never looked at a financial statement in their entire life.
 Needless to say, this executor was not an ideal choice.

 Finally, find someone who can deal with insistent or even unpleasant beneficiaries.
-While everyone thinks all their beneficiaries will get along smoothly when the time comes, it’s unfortunately common for beneficiaries to be insistent, uncompromising, and adamant that what they want to do and how they want to do it is legally acceptable (even when it absolutely is not).
+While everyone thinks all their beneficiaries will get along smoothly when the time comes, it’s unfortunately common for beneficiaries to be insistent, uncompromising, and adamant about what they want to do and that how they want to do it is legally acceptable (even when it absolutely is not).
 Your executor will need to able to stand up to this pressure and potential conflict and be able to resolve these issues without becoming emotionally involved.